-This means that we protect your personal data by taking the necessary measures, and that you have the right to contact us at any time to find out what personal data we have saved about you.
+This means that we protect your personal data using the necessary measures, and that you always have the right to contact us to find out what personal data we have stored about you.

-What are personal data?
+What is personal data?

 What does the processing of personal data involve?